dwchiang/dotfiles/README.md

 ## How to Use?

 If you are **NOT** Ernest Chiang, please fork it before doing anything, then modify it, then use it.
+Some possible files you need to modify to fit your cases:

+- **scripts/setup-macos.sh**: ComputerName, HostName, LocalHostName, etc...

 If you are Ernest Chiang, please follow it step by step.